 Return to San Lorenzo Base Camp.

-Transfer to Balmaceda/Coihaique airport and fly to Santiago.
-Reception and transfer at hotel.
+Transfer to Balmaceda/Coyhaique airport and fly to Santiago.
+Return flight home.

 I very much enjoyed the expedition.
 This climb would serve as an excellent prep for Denali given the need to carry loads and the interesting weather.The experience was both fun and challenging.
 I felt like I had a true alpine experience even without summiting.
 This was my 6th AAI trip and I continue to learn useful information on the trips.
 This climb would serve as an excellent prep for Denali given the need to carry loads and the interesting weather.